 To mend nets was tedious but necessary.
-You would take your net and spread it on the ground in a open space.
+You would take your net and spread it on the ground in an open space.
 Every knot would be carefully examined.
 All holes would be repaired.
 Nothing was overlooked.
 Fishing nets were painstakingly maintained.
-Everyday, without fail.
+Every day, without fail.

 Fish would school, and if your gear was right, and you were in a prime place, you could catch a lot.
-But at the same time, you could let hundreds of fish escape through a hole in your net.
+But simultaneously, you could let hundreds of fish escape through a hole in your net.
 Each fish that escaped meant money lost.

-Jesus walked through the bunches of fisherman.
+Jesus walked through the bunches of fishermen.
 He looked at their hauls to see what they had caught.
 But it wasn’t the catch He was looking at, it was the men.
 It was from these laboring fishermen that He would choose.
-These men were rough and tumble rednecks.
+These men were rough-and-tumble rednecks.
 If they had chewing tobacco back then, they would use it.

 Now if you are looking for disciples– future apostles and leaders, the seashore is not the best place to recruit.
 They really have a rudimentary education.
 No theology, and just a meager understanding of Jewish ritual and religion.
 Essentially there was no time for them to think outside their occupation.
 Sure there just might be one, or two that possessed more, but that would be the exception.

 Sometimes mending nets can be back-breaking and tedious.
-But following the Lord Jesus is an unknown; too many choose to keep mending.
+But following the Lord Jesus is an unknown; too many choose to keep fixing.
 Others are launched into something new, and eternally significant.

 The glaring truth is the necessity of obedience to Jesus’ command.
 There is no other voice we must hear.
 As a matter of fact, hearing (and really apprehending) is the only foundation we can trust to make our obedience true.